 Over the past few years, two words have gradually come to summarize my philosophy as a wife, mom, friend, home educator, and individual: Humility and Doxology.

-You can read more about what I mean by “humility and doxology” on my first blog post here.
+You can read more about what I mean by “humility and doxology” here.

 Let me introduce myself

 My husband, John, and I have been married almost 14 years.
 We fell in love over intense theological debates, lots of late night phone calls (we were long-distance for a while), and hours spent praying together.
 He’s literally tall, dark, and handsome, and I am still totally twitterpated.

 We are also both second-generation homeschoolers, and are currently homeschooling our 5 children by grace alone.
 Our oldest son is 13, we have three daughters in the middle (ages 11, 8, and 6), and another son turning the corner from toddlerhood into the preschool years.